-The car initially known just as the “F-car” was born inside GM design studios under the leadership of Elliot M. “Pete” Estes in August of 1964 in answer to Ford’s hugely popular Mustang.
-Many names were considered for the new car such as Chaparral, Nova, Panther, Wildcat, G-Mini, Gemini and several others.
-Pictures do exist of models actually wearing the Chaparral and Panther emblems.
-Pete finally settled on the word “Camaro” from an obscure French dictionary which “supposedly” meant friend or companion.
+The car initially known just as the "F-car" was born inside GM design studios under the leadership of Elliot M. "Pete" Estes in August 1964.
+This car was General Motors' answer to Ford's hugely popular Mustang.

-The first generation Camaro was offered for sale to the public over two full years after the Mustang was introduced.
-It was available in coupe and convertible form with power teams from a thrifty 6-cylinder to the ground-pounding 396 375HP Super Sport big block.
-The Camaro could be ordered as simple or as luxurious as the customer wanted because of a huge option list which included amenities like an 8-track player and a liquid tire chain dispenser.
+The first generation Camaro was offered for sale to the public more than two full years after the Mustang was introduced.
+It was available in coupe and convertible form with power teams ranging from a thrifty six-cylinder to the ground-pounding 396 375 horsepower Super Sport big block.
+The 1969 Camaro engine options carried over the choices of preceding years, with 1969 Camaro horsepower choices, such as 290 horsepower and 350 horsepower, still available.
+The Camaro could be ordered as simple or as luxurious as the customer wanted because of a huge option list that included amenities, such as an eight-track player and a liquid tire chain dispenser.

-From 1967-1969, there were 701,138 Camaros produced with a myriad of options, interior colors and trim levels.
-The First Generation Camaro is one of the most highly sought after collectible cars.
-Good thing Rick's Camaros has all the parts and accessories to keep your First Generation Camaro looking good and running its best.
+Camaro history has shown it makes good sense to keep yours looking good and running well if you are lucky enough to own one of these classic cars.
+It's a good thing Rick's Camaros has all the parts and accessories you'll need to keep your first generation Camaro looking good and running its best.
 Not a numbers-matching collector?
 No problem!
 Rick's has everything you need for your daily driver or pro-touring Camaro as well.

 According to Paul Van Valkenburg author of Chevrolet-Racing?, the D80 rear spoiler option was the first GM option to go straight from the clay model to the production line.